Section 1

 One skill = one job.
 Split complex workflows.

-Test with the messiest real example you have
+Run it with the messiest real input you have